psturm-swift/SwiftySignals/README.md

 There are three concept involved:
 - *Signal:* Signals are senders of messages.
 - *Message*: Messages are instances of an arbitrary type.
 - *Slot:*: Slots receive messages in the first place and hand them over to a connected user defined function.
+The user defined function can be executed on any dispatch queue.
 The concept can be considered as a specific implementation of the observer pattern.
+SwiftySignals provides already some classes which make use of signals:
+- *Property:* A property stores a value of arbitrary type and signals if the value has been changed.
+- *Timer:* A timer can be configured to fire a signal after a certain amount of time.
+- *PeriodicTimer:* A periodic timer fires a signal periodically configured by an interval.

 ## Tutorial
 Let’s image a class representing a temperature sensor.
 The class has a instance function `updateTemperature()` which reads out the current temperature and sends it via a signal to all its connected receivers.
 A receivers could be anything like a view controller which displays the temperature in a view or a controller that triggers an alert if the temperature is too low or too high.